 - Web API 2 structured in multiple layers

-- Presentation layer is build with HTML5 elements
+- The presentation layer is built with HTML5 elements

 - Less (for CSS)